-This is based on a one-on-one coaching appointment and can be applied to any type of coaching.
-If you have a group coaching situation, depending on your goal as a coach, you’ll want to keep the group small and time everyone’s participation.
+We’ll be looking at a one-on-one coaching appointment that you can use with any coaching.
+If you have a group coaching situation, you’ll want to keep the group small and time everyone’s participation depending on your goal as a coach.

-If it is a weight loss program, Physician’s Weight Loss (Healthy Habits) is the best.
-It can be used with a group or an individual.
-It does not promote a diet theory but offers recipes for plant-based, standard and paleo.
-It gives you and your client absolutely everything a health professional could provide to succeed; videos, workbooks, modules, daily emails and accountability and support.
+A Physician’s Weight Loss (Healthy Habits) is the best if it is a weight loss program.
+You can use it with groups or individuals.
+It does not promote a diet theory but offers plant-based, standard, and paleo recipes.
+It gives you and your client everything a health professional could provide to succeed; videos, workbooks, modules, daily emails, and accountability and support.

-As a customer of The Health Coach Group, you have a lot of tools in toolbox box.
-The 12 Day Detox and 28 Day Programs are meant more as lead-ins to a solid one-on-one health coaching program.
+As a customer of The Health Coach Group, you have a lot of tools in the toolbox.
+The 12 Day Detox, the 7 Day Gut Health, 30-Day Fitness Challenge, Clutter Clean-Up, Art of Aging Jump Start, and 28 Day Programs are more like lead-ins to a solid one-on-one health coaching program.

-We are going to suppose that this isn’t a weight loss client (or, you are not sure yet – you can always move them up) So, we are going to choose the 6-month program (from the 3-6-9-12 Month Program).
-The program is not really meant to do the coaching for you – but to educate your client and support your efforts.
-It is designed to be modular to customize to the needs of your client.
-It starts out VERY basic and modules may be shifted for advanced information on nutrition, exercise, and other needs.
+We will suppose that this isn’t a weight-loss client (or, you are not sure yet – you can always move them up).
+We will choose the 6-month program (from the 3-6-9-12 Month Program).
+In this case, the program won’t do the coaching for you – but educates your client and supports your efforts.
+It is designed to be modular to customize to your client’s needs.
+It starts VERY basic, and you may shift the modules for advanced information on nutrition, exercise, and other necessities.